 - Use either the tracing paper or print in the exact size to put the design on my canvas.
 I will then put charcoal all over the back of the tracing paper or the print.
 The charcoal I use is similar to this basic Studio Charcoal.
 You can find out more about the Charcoal by clicking here.

-- I will tape the tracing paper or print it on my canvas by using masking tape.
-Here is a good brand of masking tape that you use or find something similar.
-Any kind of basic masking tape will work.
-The reason I use masking tape is when you are tracing the design on to the canvas you do not want the paper or canvas to move nor do you want the tape to damage the canvas.
+- I will tape the tracing paper or print it on my canvas using masking tape.
+Here is a good brand of masking tape that you can use or find something similar.
+Any basic masking tape will work.
+I use masking tape because when you trace the design onto the canvas, you do not want the paper or canvas to move, nor do you want the tape to damage the canvas.

 - Trace or outline the areas you want.
 I will try to outline as much of the painting as I can.
-Especially when I am painting a camel I will also try to roughly outline the areas that have shading or color changes for my camel.
-This way when I start to paint the camel I do not need to guess so much as to where to put the shading or other changes of color are on my canvas.
+Especially when I am painting a camel, I will also try to outline the areas that have shading or color changes for my camel.
+This way, when I start to paint the camel, I do not need to guess so much as to where to put the shading or other changes of color on my canvas.

 - Many times I will trace using a colored pencil or pen on the topside of the Procreate layout print.
-I do this so that I can clearly see where I have already traced.
+I do this to see where I have already traced clearly.
 I have found that if I do not do this, I can sometimes forget an entire section or part of my design and will have to try to match it up again.

-- Once I have completed this step then I will carefully take the tracing paper or print off the canvas and make sure I have put in all the lines that I need to on the canvas.
+- Once I have completed this step, I will carefully take the tracing paper or print off the canvas and make sure I have put in all the lines that I need on the canvas.

 Step 5 – Fill In the Lines on the Canvas

-Once I have taken the tracing paper or my layout paper off the canvas, I will then check the lines drawn on the canvas.
-If you did not use enough of the charcoal on the back of the tracing paper or paper you may have missed areas of the design.
-This is why with the tracing paper method you can more easily go back to try to line up the design and fill back in the lines.
+Once I have taken the tracing paper or my layout paper off the canvas, I will check the lines drawn.
+If you did not use enough of the charcoal on the back of the tracing paper or paper, you may have missed areas of the design.
+This is why with the tracing paper method, you can more easily go back to try to line up the design and fill back in the lines.
 When using just the Procreate layout print method, this is much more difficult.

-Using my pencil or even the charcoal, I will start to pencil or fill in the lines or areas that I need or I may have missed.
-Sometimes the charcoal is dark enough and do I do not need to do anything else for the design.
+Using my pencil or even charcoal, I will start to pencil or fill in the lines or areas that I need or may have missed.
+Sometimes the charcoal is dark enough, and I do not need to do anything else for the design.
 Other times it may need to go over the designs with a light pencil sketch.

 My goal for all these steps is to have a design roughly sketched out on the canvas that is defined enough so that I can really get the proportions correct for my paintings.